Reviewing Code Chain New Continent (NASDAQ:CCNC) and BAIYU (NASDAQ:BYU)

 Code Chain New Continent (NASDAQ:CCNC – Get Free Report) and BAIYU (NASDAQ:BYU – Get Free Report) are both small-cap business services companies, but which is the superior business?
-We will contrast the two companies based on the strength of their profitability, institutional ownership, dividends, valuation, analyst recommendations, earnings and risk.
+We will contrast the two companies based on the strength of their profitability, dividends, analyst recommendations, earnings, risk, valuation and institutional ownership.

-This table compares Code Chain New Continent and BAIYU’s revenue, earnings per share and valuation.
+This table compares Code Chain New Continent and BAIYU’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue